 Service

-Positron / Positronium Research and Service Laboratory
+Marmara Positron / Positronium Research and Service Laboratory (MARPOS)

 Marmara Positron/Positronium Laboratory was established to reveal the structural defects of materials.

-Professor in Physics Department at Marmara University
+Professor in the Department of Physics at Marmara University

 Marmara University